IBM/janusgraph-utils/doc/users_guide.md

 - **JanusGraphSONSchema.parse(file)**:
   -  file: a string which points to the GraphSON schema document

-  It parses and returns a schema bean object which contains the whole settings of the GSON schema
+  Parses the GraphSON schema document and returns a schema bean object which contains the settings of the GSON schema

 - **writeGraphSONSchema(janusgraph, file)**:
   - janusgraph: a JanusGraph instance
   - file: a string which points to the GraphSON schema document

-  It parses the GraphSON schema document and write the definitions of properties, vertices and edges into the JanusGraph.
+  Parses the GraphSON schema document and writes the definitions of properties, vertices and edges into the JanusGraph.

 - **updateCompositeIndexState(janusgraph, indexName, newState)**:
   - janusgraph: a JanusGraph instance